bookofproofs/bookofproofs.github.io/_sources/history/20th-century/ismail.md

 title: Ismail, Gamal
 born: 1950
 died: 0
-keywords: Gamal Ismail, Mathematics, Math Models, Algorithms, Quantum Theory, Fractal Math, Dynamical Systems Theory
+keywords: gamal ismail,ismail
-description: Gamal Ismail is an Egyptian mathematician known for developing math models and algorithms, quantum theory, fractal math, and dynamical systems theory.
+description: Gamal Ismail is an Egyptian mathematician who became Professor of Pure Mathematics at the University College of Women for Art, Science and Education at Ain Shams University in Cairo in 1995.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---